Posted on July 24, 2024 By Colin

 Vapes are “unapproved” medicines.
 None have gone through the TGA’s rigorous medicines approval process and are not listed on the Australian Register of Therapeutic Goods (ARTG).
 All other S3 medicines are approved and are on the ARTG.

 Many pharmacists believe that selling unapproved products puts them at-risk.
-If there was a side-effect, they would not have the same legal protection as they do for approved products.
+If there was a side-effect, they would not have the same legal protection as they do for approved or prescribed products.
 There is concern professional insurance premiums will rise.

 Pharmacists are reluctant to sell products they believe may be unsafe or ineffective.